mpiorowski/sgsg/README.md

 - SvelteKit for frontend and for gRPC gateway using nodejs
 - Go for microservices
 - SvelteKit server for page protection and data gateway, nothing is exposed to client, can work without any Javascript
+- Using GCP Bucket for files and Pub/Sub for emails
 - Gateway communicate with go backend using gRPC (nightmare to make it worke using Typescript...)
 - Go microservices communicates with each other using also gRPC.
 - So yeah, everything works on gRPC, either as streams or unary, IT IS FAST (locally request can be as fast as 3-10 ms)